ibm-cloud-docs/EventStreams/satellite_provisioning.md

 {: #satellite-create-storage-assignment}
 {: step}

 The following steps require that you have access to Storage UI for {{site.data.keyword.satelliteshort}}.
 To enable your access, you must be added to the allowlist.
 See [Before you begin](/docs/EventStreams?topic=EventStreams-satellite_about#satellite_before_you_begin) for details on requesting allowlist access.
-If you prefer to use the CLI to create the storage configuration from templates, and then assign that configuration to the {{site.data.keyword.messagehub}} messagehub service cluster, you do not need access to the Storage UI for Satellite.
+If you prefer to use the CLI to create the storage configuration from templates, and then assign that configuration to the {{site.data.keyword.messagehub}} `messagehub` service cluster, you do not need access to the Storage UI for Satellite.
 If you use the CLI, complete the storage configuration and assignment.
 {: important}

 During the {{site.data.keyword.messagehub}} service instance provision, block storage configuration is automatically queued for confirmation and assignment.
 This confirmation and assignment requires acknowledgment from the {{site.data.keyword.satelliteshort}} location administrator.

-1. Navigate to **{{site.data.keyword.satelliteshort}}**, by clicking **{{site.data.keyword.satelliteshort}}** > **Locations** in the navigation bar.
+1. Go to **{{site.data.keyword.satelliteshort}}**, by clicking **{{site.data.keyword.satelliteshort}}** > **Locations** in the navigation bar.
 2. Select your {{site.data.keyword.satelliteshort}} location.
 3. Select the **Services** tab.
 4. Look for the acknowledgment window.

-   1. Complete the storage configuration set-up.
+   1. Complete the storage configuration setup.
    2. Complete assignment of the storage configuration to the {{site.data.keyword.messagehub}} service cluster.

 After the storage assignment is created, allow up to 60 minutes for the {{site.data.keyword.messagehub}} service instance to be ready for use.

-## (Optional) Enable the Schema Registry API
+## (Optional) Enable the schema registry API
 {: #satellite-enable-schema-registry}
 {: step}

-The Schema Registry API is not automatically enabled when you provision an {{site.data.keyword.messagehub}} Satellite instance.
+The schema registry API is not automatically enabled when you provision an {{site.data.keyword.messagehub}} Satellite instance.
-You must provide an {{site.data.keyword.cos_full_notm}} bucket as the backend storage for Schema Registry to enable this API.
+You must provide an {{site.data.keyword.cos_full_notm}} bucket as the backend storage for schema registry to enable this API.
 You are responsible for managing this bucket, including but not limited to: data encryption, data backup, and disaster recovery.

 1. Create a Cloud {{site.data.keyword.cos_short}} instance either on {{site.data.keyword.Bluemix_notm}} or on a Satellite location.